ACRL establishes criteria for standards and guidelines for academic librarianship along with frameworks for information literacy.

-The final versions of all approved standards and guidelines are printed in C&RL News and are available free-of-charge from the ACRL Web site.
+The final versions of all approved standards, guidelines and frameworks are printed in C&RL News and are available free-of-charge from the ACRL website.
 (Source: ACRL Board, June 1994.)

-See Section 14.9 for information regarding policy statements, checklists, model statements, and other documents that are not standards or guidelines.
+See Section 14.9 for information regarding policy statements, checklists, model statements, and other documents that are not standards, guidelines, or frameworks.

-The Standards and Accreditation Committee (SAC) is a standing committee of the Association of College and Research Libraries, a division of the American Library Association.
-It is “the umbrella committee to which the ACRL Board of Directors has delegated the responsibility for the development of standards and guidelines adopted and promoted by the Association, and for establishing and maintaining appropriate liaisons with accrediting agencies and other organizations that monitor and evaluate the performance of academic libraries.
-The authority to adopt, revise, or rescind standards, guidelines, resides with the ACRL Board of Directors.”
+The Standards Committee (SC) is a standing committee of the Association of College and Research Libraries, a division of the American Library Association.
+It is “Responsible for overseeing the development of standards, guidelines and frameworks adopted and promoted by the Association.”
 (ALA Handbook of Organization).
 Authority for other types of statements also resides with the ACRL Board of Directors.

-SAC consists of approximately ten members serving two-year staggered terms, including a chair and a vice-chair each serving a one-year term, appointed by the ACRL President.
+SC consists of approximately ten members serving two-year staggered terms, including a chair and a vice-chair each serving a one-year term, appointed by the ACRL President.
 The vice-chair becomes the chair following his or her one-year term as vice-chair.
-The names and contact information of the chair, vice-chair, and members of the current committee are listed on the ACRL Web site.
+The chair of the Information Literacy Frameworks and Standards Committee (ILFSC) is an ex-officio member.
+The names and contact information of the chair, vice-chair, and members of the current committee are listed on the ACRL website.

 An appointed ACRL staff member is an ex-officio member of the Committee.
 A member of the ACRL Board serves as a Board liaison for the Committee, also in an ex-officio capacity.

-2. Recommends new standards or guidelines as needed.
+- Recommends new standards, guidelines, or frameworks as needed.

-4. Recommends to the ACRL Board the acceptability of proposed standards, guidelines and related documents.
+- Recommends to the ACRL Board the acceptability of proposed standards, guidelines, frameworks, and related documents.

-In addition to SAC, the following ACRL units have responsibilities for the development and promotion of standards and guidelines:
+In addition to SC, the following ACRL units have responsibilities for the development and promotion of standards, guidelines, and frameworks: